-The active or passive investment manager's return significantly deviates from its expected return established in its investment strategy statements (investment guidelines) with the agency.
+The active or passive investment manager's return significantly deviates from its expected return relative to the benchmark established in its investment strategy statements (investment guidelines) with the agency.
 This is a net-of-fee comparison.

 Qualitative Factors

 A significant and potentially adverse event related to any of the following qualitative issues or events, among others, will be considered: